Brittonlj/MyShoppingCart/README.md

         ./code

-6. Pull down the dependencies by going to the terminal and typing:
+6. Pull down the dependencies by going to the VS Code terminal and typing:

         npm install

-7. Run the front-end by entering the following command in the terminal:
+7. Run the front-end by entering the following command in the VS Code terminal:

         npm start